ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 ## Chapter 2: Accelerate Your Learning
 - "Stop doing and start listening"
 - Learn about culture and politics
-- Planning to learn: figuring out in advance what the important questions are and how you can best answer them
+- Planning to learn: figure out in advance what the important questions are and how you can best answer them
 - Understand the history, a baseline question is "how did we get to this point?"
 - Effective leaders strike a balance between doing (making things happen) and being (observing and reflecting)
 - Display a genuine desire to learn